surpher/PactMacOSExample/README.md

 ### Workflow
 - Create your MacOS app.
-- Run `carthage update`
+- Run `carthage update --platform macOS`
-- Link the dependencies to your project targets and `copy-frameworks` in an additional Build Step for each of your targets
+- Link the dependencies to your project targets and `copy-frameworks` in an additional Build Step for each of your targets - you know, the Carthage stuff...
-- Add exception to allow http calls by editing your `info.plist`:
+- Add exception to allow http calls to `localhost` by editing your `info.plist`:
 ![Info.plist allow access to/from http](images/info-plist-changes.png)
 - Add your source code and write your tests.
-- Update Test pre- and -post scripts to start and stop pact mock service.
+- Update Test _pre-_ and _post-action_ scripts to start and stop pact mock service.
+[How?](https://github.com/DiUS/pact-consumer-swift#install-the-pact-mock_service)
 - Run your tests.
 - Grab your `./tmp/pacts/_your_provider-your_client.json` pact file to share with developers working on the API provider or submit to a [Pact Broker](https://github.com/pact-foundation/pact_broker).
 - Celebrate :tada: